AlexNek/Serilog.Sinks.GraylogGelf/README.md

 | propertyPrefix | Prefix for all fields | MyVar_ |
 | maxMessageSizeInUdp | Maximum message size for UDP transport | 8192 |
 | minUdpMessageSizeForCompression | Minimum message size for UDP compression | 512 |

+## Test with Graylog
+The easiest way to test logging is to install the [graylog docker image](https://hub.docker.com/r/graylog/graylog).
+Here is the official [Installation Guide](https://go2docs.graylog.org/5-2/downloading_and_installing_graylog/docker_installation.htm) and here is additional [notes](Documentation/graylog.md)

 ## FAQ
  - Q. What is the differencess to original project?
    A. Add possibility to read configuration from appsettings.json.
 Correct some small issues.